 We now turn our attention to assessing your ocular health.
 This can be performed using several different techniques and pieces of equipment.
 These include an ophthalmoscope and/or a slit lamp microscope which lets us look inside the eye at the cornea, retina, crystalline lens and the vitreous humour, the transparent jelly that fills the eyeball.
 It can give early information about diabetes, glaucoma, cataract and diseases of the nerves, so the examination is a very useful indication of your general health too.

 The Human retina

 Where indicated, further tests are performed with an I-care tonometer to measure the intra-ocular pressures and a Zeiss Humphrey Perimeter to measure the visual fields.
-We may also advise further examinations using our O.C.T.
-Scanner and Digital Retinal Camera, or futher investigation such as Colorimetry or Dry Eye assessments.
+We may also recommend an advanced examination, which could involve further examinations using our O.C.T.
+Scanner and Digital Retinal Camera, or other tests, such as Colorimetry or Dry Eye assessments.

 Once we have completed all our tests and obtained the results we need, we explain all our findings in relation to any visual symptoms that you may (or may not!) have been experiencing and in a clear, concise manner.

 This will include a discussion of your ocular health, demonstrating any findings as appropriate and an explanation of whether further attention is advisable, either by monitoring with more frequent eye examinations or by referral to a GP/Ophthalmologist for medical attention.